IhorVodko/Hackerrank_solutions/README.md

 </p>

 # Effective Solutions to Hackerrank Coding Problems
-Effective solutions  to hackerrank.com coding problems in Python3 and MySQL.
+Effective solutions  to hackerrank.com coding problems in Algorithms, Mathematics, Python, SQL (using Python3 and MySQL).
 If it was helpful please press a star :)